-Take care before sending emails-particularly if you are feeling upset or frustrated by a grade.
-In your emails to me, I ask that you refer to the course in the subject line of your message, before your message's subject (Subject: ENGL 1157: Question about Essay 1).
+Just as you should take care to behave professionally in the classroom, so too should you take care before sending emails-particularly if you are feeling upset or frustrated by a grade (see "Discussing My Comments on Your Work").
+In your emails to me, I ask that you refer to the course in the subject line of your message, before your message's specific subject (e.g., Subject: ENGL 1157: Question about Essay 1).
 Remember: tone of voice and body language-aspects of communication that help clarify a writer's intent-do not come across in emails.
 Please read your email carefully and critically before clicking on "Send."

-I check my UNO email account frequently during regular business hours.
-Because I have so many students, though, I ask that you allow a twelve-hour response-time for any reply.
-I am happy to clarify or discuss my written comments on your work, but only after 24 hours have passed since I returned your work.
-That will give you enough time to consider my comments carefully and make an appointment to meet me during my office hours.
+I check my UNO email account at least once per day.
+I ask that you allow a twenty-four-hour response-time for any reply.
+It would be helpful, if your e-mail is urgent, to send me a text that alerts me to check my inbox.
+Emails sent after 5 pm will not be read until the following day.